teamAA/nlp_project2/README.md

 2. Create a fully completed script
   - End to End integration (need to integrate Continues Traning Trigger, Develop automate testing workflow, to deployment)
   - Contribute + Fork system

+1. Each PIC can fork and add each of required feature?
+(Each PIC will share screen etc)